syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/How-To/How-to-make-Winforms-PdfViewer-have-enriched-features-like-WPF-PdfViewer.md

 1. Create an UserControl and add the below XAML code to it.

-* Add the following Syncfusion namespace in XAML to make use of the WPF [PdfViewerControl](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfViewerControl.html)
+* Add the following Syncfusion&reg; namespace in XAML to make use of the WPF [PdfViewerControl](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfViewerControl.html)

    ~~~xaml
    <UserControl